utahstate/certbot-dns-openipam/README.md

 ```
 deploy-hook = service nginx reload
 ```
-Make sure to schedule a cron job to do the certificate renewals.
+Finally, make sure to schedule a cron job to do the certificate renewals.
 Installing certbot with pip does not install a cron or a systemd timer.
 ```
 echo "0 0,12 * * * root /opt/certbot/bin/python -c 'import random; import time; time.sleep(random.random() * 3600)' && sudo certbot renew -q" | sudo tee -a /etc/crontab > /dev/null
 ```